yellowflowersorganics-star/smartcrop-os/docs/FAQ.md

-# ❓ SmartCrop - Frequently Asked Questions
+# ❓ CropWise - Frequently Asked Questions

-Common questions and answers about SmartCrop.
+Common questions and answers about CropWise.

 ---

 ## 📋 General Questions

-### What is SmartCrop?
+### What is CropWise?

-SmartCrop is an open-source, IoT-powered farm management platform designed for controlled-environment agriculture.
+CropWise is an open-source, IoT-powered farm management platform designed for controlled-environment agriculture.
 It helps farmers manage their operations through real-time monitoring, batch tracking, harvest recording, analytics, and automated environmental control.

-### Is SmartCrop really free?
+### Is CropWise really free?

 Yes!
-SmartCrop is 100% open-source under the MIT License.
+CropWise is 100% open-source under the MIT License.
 You can:
 - ✅ Use it commercially
 - ✅ Modify the source code
 - ✅ Self-host on your own servers